Another Dead Person, Another Story

 Published by Rick on Tagged Uncategorized

-In 1980, we were doing a week at West Hollywood’s Studio One Backlot, and staying at the nearly legendary Tropicana Hotel on Santa Monica Boulevard.
+In 1980, we were doing a week at the aforementioned Backlot, and staying at the nearly legendary Tropicana Hotel on Santa Monica Boulevard.
 Next door was the greasy spoon diner known as Duke’s, where you could at almost any hour of the day, but particularly in early morning, see some Hollywood legend dining.
 Living at the Tropicana at the time was Tom Waits and his then-girlfriend Rickie Lee Jones, but enough name drops, at least until the next paragraph, let’s keep the story going!

-Perhaps noticing that he was the only one talking, he paused briefly, then turned to Janis, and not recognizing her, asked “Are YOU in show biz?”
+Perhaps noticing that he was the only one talking, he paused briefly, then turned to Janis, and not recognising her, asked “Are YOU in show biz?”
 She said yes.
 He then asked what she did.
 By now, the rest of us remained silent, in great anticipation of how deep a hole he was going to dig.
 Janis said she was a singer.
 He asked if she was with a group.
 And so on, until she finally said, “I’m with the Manhattan Transfer,” and he looked at us as if to say “You guys were messing with me,” and laughed about it, then turned to Janis, and saved face by singing lines from some of his favourite Transfer songs.
-I’d have felt a bit more guilty if he hadn’t been setting himself up to be embarrassed.
-It just reminded me too much of people I’d often run into in LA, who when you’d ask, “Hey, how ya doing,” they’d start running through their entire list of who they had development deals with.
+I’d have felt slightly more guilty if he hadn’t been setting himself up to be embarrassed.
+It reminded me so much of people I’d run into in LA, who, when you’d ask, “Hey, how ya doing,” they’d start running through their entire list of who they had development deals with.
 I remember one guy doing that with me, and I stopped him midway through just to say, “Actually I was just wondering how YOU were doing.”
 He was taken aback by that, but my point was made.

 Leave a Comment